-One potentially serious problem is that sometimes drops of liquid mercury can be found in a piece of cinnabar mineral, which are more dangerous than the cinnabar itself.
+One potentially serious problem that may develop is that sometimes drops of liquid mercury form in a piece of cinnabar mineral.
+The liquid is more dangerous than the mineral.
 Liquid mercury releases a poisonous vapor.

 A Beautiful Mineral

-Cinnabar is a beautiful but potentially dangerous mineral.
+Cinnabar is a beautiful mineral.
+Its uses are interesting, and the artistic legacy left by the mineral is wonderful.
+It's potentially dangerous, however.
 Anyone coming into close contact with the mineral—especially if this happens on a frequent basis—should be aware of important safety precautions.
-It's wonderful to be able to admire the mineral at close range, as long as this is done safely.
+It's lovely to be able to admire cinnabar at close range, as long as this is done safely.

 © 2011 Linda Crampton

 Linda Crampton (author) from British Columbia, Canada on December 27, 2017: